troglobit/finit/doc/build.md

 - [libuEv][], the event loop
 - [libite][] (-lite), much needed frog DNA

+> [!IMPORTANT]
-**NOTE:** Most free/open source software that uses `configure` default to install to `/usr/local`.
-However, some Linux distributions do no longer search that path for installed software, e.g. Fedora and Alpine Linux.
-To get finit's configure script to find its dependencies you have to help the `pkg-config` tool a bit if you do not change the default prefix path:
+> Most free/open source software packages that use `configure` default
+> to install to `/usr/local`.
+However, some Linux distributions do no
+> longer search that path for installed software, e.g. Fedora and Alpine
+> Linux.
+To get finit's configure script to find its dependencies you
+> have to help the `pkg-config` tool a bit if you do not change the
+> default prefix path:
+>

-    PKG_CONFIG_LIBDIR=/usr/local/lib/pkgconfig ./configure
+>     PKG_CONFIG_LIBDIR=/usr/local/lib/pkgconfig ./configure

 The configure script checks for all dependencies, including the correct version of the above mentioned libraries.
 Currently required versions: